 Drivers today are keeping their cars an average of over eight years.
 That’s why many new car buyers, as well as those buying certified pre-owned (CPO) vehicles, purchase an extended warranty, either from the carmaker or a third-party provider.

-We researched the best extended auto warranty providers and found four in particular that we think offer compelling choices for car owners.
+We researched the best extended auto warranty providers and found three in particular that we think offer compelling choices for car owners.
 Before shopping for a new Ford, it pays to get a quote and sample contract from one or more of our picks, and then compare those to Ford’s extended warranties, which are called Ford Protect Extended Service Plans (ESP).

 Table of Contents: